sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/4_homology.md

 * **Why might some be rather different from the average?
 What impacts could this have when it comes to using these sequences for building a phylogeny?**

 ??? done "Answer"
-    The average length of these proteins is ~930 AAs.
+    The average length of these proteins is **~930 AAs**.
 There are no substantially longer proteins, but we can notice much shorter proteins (349 AAs, 613 AAs...) that are displayed with one or two exclamation marks `!` depending on the length difference.
 These short proteins might be real but more likely, they indicate an annotation problem (for example a case of automatic annotation that did not pick-up the full length protein).
 These proteins can severely impact species tree creation because they will cause a bias in the multiple alignment step.

 Additional information about each gene can be viewed by clicking on the chevron buttons `>` or `>>`, _e.g._ for the _Tribolium castaneum_ orthologue: